 By 1949, Kraft Foods introduced its individually wrapped Kraft Singles, which American supermarkets began stocking in 1965.
 It was around this time that people began making closed, toasted cheese sandwiches and the term “grilled cheese” finally made an appearance in print.

 A simple yet tasty grilled cheese sandwich is the ultimate kid-friendly meal, but adults shouldn’t have to miss out on all the gooey, cheesy deliciousness.
-Sonoma County restaurateurs are serving elevated versions of the tried and true classic.
+Sonoma County restaurateurs are serving elevated versions of the tried-and-true classic.
 Here are a few to try on National Grilled Cheese Sandwich Day (April 12) or any day of the year.
-Click through the above gallery for a peek at our favorite picks.

-Galvan’s Eatery, Birria Grilled Cheese: Griddled Texas toast piled with melted cheese and stuffed with tender birria.
-The food truck pops up around Sonoma County.
-707-836-5087, instagram.com/galvanseatery
+Galvan’s Eatery & Beer Garden, Birria Grilled Cheese: Griddled Texas toast piled with melted cheese and stuffed with tender birria.
+Find the new brick-and-mortar restaurant in Cotati, plus the food truck continues to pop up around Sonoma County.
+500 E. Cotati Ave., Cotati, 707-664-5987, instagram.com/galvanseatery

 Nimble & Finn’s, Pear and Cambozola Grilled Cheese: Cambozola, kalamata olive and caper tapenade, caramelized onion and pear jam on sourdough, served with housemade pickles.
 Who knew an ice cream shop could offer such gourmet grilled cheeses?
 (At the Santa Rosa location only.)
 123 Fourth St., Santa Rosa, 707-666-9590, nimbleandfinns.com